 The Environmental Protection Division of the Attorney General’s Office litigates environmental cases of statewide importance.
 The Division files civil and criminal actions to enforce Vermont’s environmental laws, defends the State of Vermont and its agencies when they are sued over environmental matters and handles appeals of decisions from the Environmental Court and the Superior Courts involving environmental issues.
-The Division also provides legal advice and counsel on environmental matters to the Vermont Agency of Natural Resources, the Vermont Natural Resources Board and other state agencies.
+The Division also provides legal advice and counsel on environmental matters in anticipation of litigation to the Vermont Agency of Natural Resources, the Vermont Natural Resources Board and other state agencies.
 Examples of past and current litigation handled by the Division include:

-Defending Vermont's greenhouse gas vehicle emissions regulations in federal district court; Defending the Vermont Agency of Natural Resource's decision to deny permit and close major landfill; Seeking civil recovery and restoration for MTBE groundwater contamination; Protecting Vermont's interests at Nuclear Regulatory Commission (NRC) on post-closure activities at Vermont Yankee Nuclear Power Plant; challenge to new NRC long-term storage rule; Resolving enforcement actions with civil penalties for hazardous waste, storm water, Act 250, agriculture water quality, and heavy cut timber violations; Prosecuting criminal actions for releases of hazardous waste and for submission of false reports concerning public water supply tests; and Representing the State before the Vermont Supreme Court on environmental appeals.
+Defending Vermont's greenhouse gas vehicle emissions regulations in federal district court; Defending the Vermont Agency of Natural Resource's decision to deny permit and close major landfill; Protecting Vermont's interests at Nuclear Regulatory Commission (NRC) on post-closure activities at Vermont Yankee Nuclear Power Plant; Seeking civil recovery and restoration for MTBE groundwater contamination; Resolving enforcement actions with civil penalties for hazardous waste, storm water, Act 250, agriculture water quality, and heavy cut timber violations; Prosecuting criminal actions for releases of hazardous waste, illegal transportation and disposal of solid waste and false claims; and Representing the State before the Vermont Supreme Court on environmental appeals.

 The Division is staffed by seven attorneys, who appear in state and federal courts, a part-time investigator and a paralegal.
 In cooperation with the Vermont Law School and other law schools, the Division hosts legal interns.